-We provide over 100 different walking tours and also design and combine tours to meet specific requests.
-Choose the theme that interest you and suggest a time of your convenience seven days per week and evenings.
-Our walks run all over the city centre as well as some suburbs.
+We provide over 100 different walking tours as well as designing and combining tours to meet special requests.
+Choose your theme and suggest a time and date of your convenience.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

-SEE – Also our many OTHER SCHOOL PROGRAMS. – Explorer, Federation, Aboriginal, Early Melbourne, Lanes, Literature, ‘Runner’, Street Art and more…
+SEE – View also our many SCHOOL EXCURSIONS e.g Explorer, Sustainability, Federation, Geography, Indigenous, Early Melbourne, Lanes, Literature, ‘Runner’, Street Art and more…

 MELBOURNE STREET ART TOUR: Melbourne’s back lanes are internationally famous as creative galleries and feature thousands of amazing stencils, posters, paintings, murals, light boxes, graffiti and installations as well as historic typographies.
-Journey with us through the maze to learn how the radical transformation of industrial lanes into urban canvases occurred.
 More...

 MELBOURNE BOOKSHOPS AND WRITERS TOUR – A walking tour of booksellers and books: Melbourne is the world’s second UNESCO City of Literature.
 More …